bruvellu/terebratalia-wnts/wnt.md

 <!--### Wnt expression is evolutionary more variable-->

 In contrast, the spatiotemporal expression of Wnt genes during the axial patterning of different animals varies considerably.
-A comparison of the maternal load of Wnt ligands reveals that they are highly-variable, and can even differ between closely-related species (@tbl:maternal).
+A comparison of the maternal load of Wnt ligands reveals that they are highly variable and can even differ between closely related species (@tbl:maternal).
-A similar picture occurs in the axial patterning: the spatiotemporal expression of most Wnt genes show great variability ({@fig:comparative}A).
+A similar picture occurs in the axial patterning: the spatiotemporal expression of most Wnt genes shows great variability ({@fig:comparative}A).
-For example, *wnt9* or *wnt11* are expressed at the brachiopod posterior end but at the hemichordate anterior end, in entirely different receptor contexts ({@fig:s-comparative}A).
+For example, *wnt9* or *wnt11* are expressed at the brachiopod posterior end but at the hemichordate anterior end in entirely different receptor contexts ({@fig:s-comparative}A).
-There are only a few Wnt-Frizzled combinations that are relatively conserved across bilaterians ({!@fig:comparative}A,B).
+Only a few Wnt-Frizzled combinations are relatively conserved across bilaterians ({!@fig:comparative}A,B).
-This comparative data reveals that ligand exchange and their re-deployment to different tissues and different receptor contexts may have happened more often in evolution than previously thought.
+This comparative data reveals that ligand exchange and their re-deployment to different tissues and receptor contexts may have happened more often in evolution than previously thought.

 <!--For the axial patterning, we identify some Wnt combinations relatively conserved along the anteroposterior axis, for example *wnt2*, *wnt5*, and *wnt8* are commonly expressed anteriorly with *fz5/8* or *fz4*; *wnt1* and *wnt7* at the head--trunk boundary with *fz4* and *fz9/10*; and *wnt1*, *wnt4*, and *wnt6* at the posterior end with *fz9/10* or without Frizzled expression ({@fig:summary}A and {!@fig:comparative}B).-->